Split Personalities (video game): Gameplay

 The game presents a blank grid for the player to engage with.
 The player controls a flashing cursor which can be moved at will over the canvas.
 Puzzle pieces are brought into play by pressing the fire button on a dispenser in the top corner of the grid.
 Pieces can then be slid about the screen.
 When a piece is moved, it can only be stopped by the walls of the play area or by another puzzle piece.
 A miniature preview of the completed image acts as a guide for the player and also highlights the piece of the puzzle that is currently being controlled.

 There are a total of ten puzzles in the game.
 The personalities featured (in order of appearance) are: Ronald Reagan, Margaret Thatcher, Neil Kinnock, Clive Sinclair, Alan Sugar, Humphrey Bogart, Charles and Diana, Fergie and Andrew, Mick Jagger and Marilyn Monroe.
 A modified version was produced for the German market, with Helmut Kohl in place of Reagan.
-A third revision was produced for the Commodore 64 which was included with Commodore's Night Moves/Mindbenders C64 bundle in 1990, that additionally replaced Sinclair and Sugar with Nelson Mandela and Mikhail Gorbachev respectively.
+A third revision was produced for the Commodore 64 which was included with Commodore's Mindbenders/Night Moves C64 bundle in 1990 which, in addition to the replacement of Reagan with Kohl, also replaced Sinclair with Nelson Mandela and Sugar with Mikhail Gorbachev.

 In addition to the puzzle pieces, there are also special tiles that yield bonus points if combined correctly, which include tiles based on the personality of the puzzle, often with political or satirical themes.
 For example, on the Thatcher level, combining 'Dennis' [sic] and gin and tonic will yield bonus points.
 Other tiles include time bombs which need to either be ejected from the playing field by sliding them towards one of the holes on the sides or combined with a water tap tile.